vk3txd/nko-antenna-brief/README.md

 - Not accidental feedline radiation (as seen in poorly choked systems)
 - Feedline radiation is **intentional and controlled**
 - The 1:1 current balun provides high choking to prevent feedline current extending beyond the defined radiating section
+- Breaks conventions about feed point impedance matching and common mode current on coax feedling

 The result is a hybrid antenna with both horizontal and vertical radiation components.